gruns/icecream/README.md

 ic| klass.attr: 'yep'
 ```

+Just give `ic()` a variable or expression and you're done.
 Easy.

 ### Plain Ice Cream (without Arguments)

 Do you ever add print statments to determine which parts of your program are
 executed, and in which order they're executed?
-If you've ever added prints to
+For example, if you've ever added
-something like
+prints statements to debug something like

 ```python
 def foo():